agadsby/FlightRadar24/README.md

 To filter the display based on reported altitude simply change the Min and Max Alt fields - the unit is Feet.

 ## Installation on a raspberry Pi
-After you have installed the FR24 software on your local Raspberry Pi.
-You'll need to place the downloaded **show.html** and **help.html** files into **/var/www/html/**.
+After you have installed the FR24 software on your local Raspberry Pi, place the downloaded **show.html** and **help.html** files into **/var/www/html/**.
 Make sure that these are readable by the lighthttpd process.

 Modify **/etc/lighthttpd/lighthttpd.conf**: